Navbryce/warship-scraper/README.md

-# Ship Scraper
+# Warship Scraper
-Scrapes ship information from Wikipedia.
+Scrapes warship information from Wikipedia.
 Because all the information is user-sourced, most formatting is not consistent Wikipedia-page to page, making the task awkward.
 The scraper also calculates various stats about the ships and a similarity score between all the ships.